Saturday, December 16, 2006

 The Hispanic-Latino Community with Jackie Sanchez

-can (Af-Am) and Hispanic Communities will make a greater effort to work together.
+The African-American (Af-Am) and Hispanic Communities will make a greater effort to work together.
 I invited Jackie to the Juneteeth festivities next year and the NAACP's Political Forum upcoming this week.
 September is Hi-La Heritage Month.
 I've extended the invitation to Jackie to have a Hi-La festival on air.
 Stay Tune.
 Thanks Jackie.

 Friday, July 21, 2006